ouspg/CyberSecurityTesting101/1.ThinkingLikeAnEngineer/README.md

 -----|:---:|-----------|
 Task 1 | 3 | Getting started with Linux (Return as Moodle exam)
 Task 2 | 1 | Security analysis and tool usability (Return to GitHub)
-Task 3 | 1 | Linux and threat modelling (Return to GitHub)
+Task 3 | 1 | "Hacker mindset" and threat modeling (Return to GitHub)

-Task 1A is worth of 1 point.
+Each part in task 1 is worth 1 point.

 Later tasks will require more time investment when compared to the previous tasks to acquire the relative amount of points.